Israeli minister prays at flashpoint holy site as officials say 33 aid-seekers killed in Gaza

 The area, which Jews call the Temple Mount, is the holiest site in Judaism and was home to the ancient biblical temples.
 Muslims call the site the Noble Sanctuary.
 Today it is home to the Al-Aqsa Mosque, the third-holiest site in Islam.

-Visits by Israeli officials are considered a provocation across the Muslim world and openly praying violates a longstanding status quo.
-Jews have been allowed to tour the site but are barred from praying, with Israeli police and troops providing security.
+Visits to the site by Israeli officials are considered a provocation across the Muslim world and openly praying violates a longstanding status quo.
+Jews have been allowed to tour it but are barred from praying, with Israeli police and troops providing security.
 Israeli Prime Minister Benjamin Netanyahu’s office said after Ben-Gvir's visit that Israel would not change the norms governing the site.

 Ben-Gvir's previous visits to the site have prompted threats from Palestinian militant groups.
 Clashes between Israeli security forces and Palestinian demonstrators in and around the site fueled an 11-day war with Hamas in 2021.